Thairo Estrada Player Props: Giants vs. Padres

-After batting .250 with two doubles, three home runs, three walks and 10 RBI in his past 10 games, Thairo Estrada and the San Francisco Giants face the San Diego Padres (who will hand the ball to Michael Wacha) at 9:45 PM ET on Monday.
+Thairo Estrada -- .227 average over his past 10 games -- will be in action for the San Francisco Giants against the San Diego Padres, with Seth Lugo on the hill, on June 20 at 9:45 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Dodgers.
+In his last game he had a hitless performance (0-for-4) against the Padres.

 Thairo Estrada Game Info & Props vs. the Padres